dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 > Note: We're setting the profile image with JS rather than binding directly to `storedUser.profile.picture` because if we don't, the image `src` will populate as `undefined` and result in a 404 network error when not set.

-We now have a `auth0.js` element that can be launched by clicking a "Log In" button.
+We now have an `auth0.js` element that can be launched by clicking a "Log In" button.
 We need to place it in our app and pass in the appropriate Auth0 configuration.

 ### Adding auth0.js to a Polymer App